edterbak/NodeRed_Heishamon_control/README.md

 [2022-04-23] (v13.1) Things done are:
 - BUG fix: COP was not working
 - ENHANCEMENT: Made the Energy chart look a little better with titels etc.
+</details><br/>

+[2022-05-05] (v14 beta1) Things done are:
+- ENHANCEMENT: Feature request; first attempt to turn heatpump off with RTC-function, when room temperature is above threshold.
+- Fixes in Energy Charts

 ## TODO list
 - [ ] Fix SoftStart routine. (it might be working for some, but be cautious)